meagerfindings/meagerfindings.com/_posts/2018-08-18-saving-money-on-cell-phone-plans.md

 I no longer have active referrals for Fi since we left, but their generous $30 referral program paid for a month or two of Fi for us.

+_Edit: it looks like [my referral](https://g.co/fi/r/CR9401) may still work to get you a discount at least though!
+Give it a shot: https://g.co/fi/r/CR9401._

 #### Con: Google could Deprecate Fi at Any time

 Google has a long history of killing of Products that niche groups of consumers love.
 This is usually when the products either don't return a profit or don't fit with their revised larger roadmap/goals.
 That being said, Project Fi continues to gain market share and seems to fit with the company's current goals.
 I don't see this as a real threat at the moment, but it is something to be aware of.